 - Join the Z-Wave Alliance as a full member, as this is a requirement for market certification.
-Consider this step early in your development process, in order to take advantage of the many benefits in the Alliance that can speed your time to market.
+Consider this step early in your development process, in order to take advantage of benefits the Alliance provides that can speed your time to market.
 Login to the Z-WAve Alliance member website to review the latest Market Certification requirements and guidelines.

 - Request access to the web-based Z-Wave Plus Certification Portal and start a device submission to help identify all of the certification requirements.

 a) Select one of the independent test houses to perform the testing.

 b) Use the integrated Wiki to see the test specifications for your device.

 - Download the Certification Test Tool (CTT) tool and use it during product development to test and verify your Z-Wave implementation.

 - After ensuring a compliant product, finalize and submit your form on the portal.
 A case number is automatically assigned as soon as it is submitted.
 You can start working with the test house as soon as your submission has been reviewed and approved.